About development coordination disorder (DCD)

-It can be harder to diagnose DCD in children under five years because movement skills vary a lot among children in this age group.
-If your child is under five years and you’re concerned about her movement, it’s still a good idea to talk with your GP or child and family health nurse.
+It can be harder to diagnose DCD in children under 5 years because movement skills vary a lot among children in this age group.
+If your child is under 5 years and you’re concerned about their movement, it’s still a good idea to talk with your GP or child and family health nurse.

-There’s no cure for development coordination disorder (DCD), but therapy can help your child to manage his symptoms.
+There’s no cure for development coordination disorder (DCD), but therapy can help your child to manage their symptoms.
 The right therapy for DCD depends on your child’s existing movement skills.

 For example, an occupational therapist might be able to show you how to teach new movement skills to your child, by breaking them down into steps.
 This might include skills like tying shoelaces or handwriting, which will make things easier for your child at home and at school.

-Or a physiotherapist might be able to work with your child to improve her gross and/or fine movement skills.
+Or a physiotherapist might be able to work with your child to improve their gross or fine movement skills.
 This can make it easier for your child to do everyday things like running or getting dressed.

 It’s a good idea to learn as much as possible about DCD from your health professionals.
 Online and face-to-face support groups can give you information and help you find services to help your child.
 And they can be a good way to make contact with other parents of children with DCD and get support for yourself.

-Children with development coordination disorder (DCD) can face challenges at school that can make it difficult to keep up in class or fit in with peers.
+Children and teenagers with development coordination disorder (DCD) can face challenges at school that can make it difficult to keep up in class or fit in with peers.

 A child with DCD might have trouble: